 Moist, easy to stir together, and loaded with the classic flavors you expect from carrot cake, these Carrot Cake Bars are a perfect treat to share.

-I always think of carrot cake in the spring and I love to play with carrots this time of the year to serve them in all sorts of ways to my family.
-And these bars?
-Absolutely delicious.
+I love Carrot Cake Muffins in the spring and these bars?
+They are absolutely delicious!
 The cake is moist and tender, and filled with flavors including cinnamon and vanilla.
 And the frosting is a simple Cream Cheese Frosting that offers a perfect texture combination with the cake.
 Together, they’re a festive dessert, snack, or even breakfast to share.

 The key to making moist carrot cake is usually oil, but in this recipe, I use both oil and applesauce to add natural sweetness and flavor, too.
 The full cup of fresh carrots also ensures that the batter stays moist.